 "I'll think about it," I finally say.

 In the distance, I can see Prim Everdeen gracefully walk into her new house carrying a scruffy ball of fur which must be a housecat.
-She's wearing a white summer dress that looks natural on her.
+She's wearing a white summer dress that looks nice against her pale skin.
 Her bright yellow hair reflects the sunshine that's fading away with the dusk.
 She fits into the lifestyle easily.
 Mrs. Everdeen follows behind holding a large canvas bag.
 It's probably her medicines; wouldn't want the kids getting their hands near that.
 Even the homemade stuff is liable to be stolen.

 Then I see her.
 My stomach bottoms out despite what my head already knows.
 She's staring at the ground as she walks; dressed in the normal clothes she wore to school day after day.
 She seems pale.
 Maybe the sight of all this excess is making her sick to her stomach.
 Her hair is falling out of her braid.
 She must be stressed.
 It's obvious to me, as it would be to anyone; she doesn't fit here, not like her sister does.
 And it's not because her clothes are frayed, she's poor, or that she's from the Seam.
 It's because this means nothing to her.
 A fancy house, ornate furniture, glass ceilings, it's all meaningless.